 Construction can be inherently dangerous, and sometimes accidents happen.
 Learn how to minimize workplace incidents here

-1) Be Cautious of Everything In and Around Your Work Zone
+Be Cautious In and Around Your Work Zone

 There’s a greater risk of injuries from accidents if you’re not wearing proper equipment at the construction site.
-Also, the working condition is different for different situations.
-So, you need to pick something that will suit the task and also safeguard the workers.
+Working conditions are different in different situations, so you need to pick safety equipment that will suit the task and safeguard the workers.
 For instance, when it comes to working at heights hard hats, lanyards, and harnesses are useful for protection against a fall.
-In addition to these, other protection equipment like safety goggles, back brace, rubber shoes, gloves, earmuffs, or full-face masks will decrease the risk of injury at a construction site.
+In addition to these, other protection equipment like safety goggles, back braces, rubber shoes, gloves, earmuffs, or full-face masks will decrease the risk of injury at a construction site.

 There’s a very close relationship between substance abuse and workplace fatalities.
 It not only reduces the productivity of the workers but also makes the environment unsafe for others.
-So, it will be wise to stay sober while working at a construction site.
+So stay sober while working at a construction site.

-Before using any tool, you need to ensure that the tools are not damaged as it can lead to many hazards.
+Before using any tool, you need to ensure that it is not damaged.
+Damaged tools can lead to many hazards.
 See to it that they are inspected before use by a competent person.
 Use it only if they are in good working order.

-Instead of straining or twisting your body, use ergonomically designed equipment and furniture.
+Instead of straining or twisting your body to make a heavy lift, use ergonomically designed equipment like shoulder dolly moving straps.
 Also, make sure to arrange your work in such a way that everything you will require for your task is within your reach.